feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 will be evaluated against the reference.

-After splitting the data, :class:`DropHighPSIFeatures()` goes ahead and compares the feature distributions in both datasets by computing the PSI.
+After splitting the data, :class:`DropHighPSIFeatures()` goes ahead and compares the feature distributions in both data sets by computing the PSI.

-To illustrate how to best use this class depending on your scenario or data, we provide various examples illustrating the different approaches or scenarios.
+To illustrate how to best use :class:`DropHighPSIFeatures()` depending on your data, we provide various examples illustrating the different possibilities.

 Case 1: split data based on proportions (split_frac)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this case, :class:`DropHighPSIFeatures()` will split the dataset in 2, based on the
 indicated proportion.
 The proportion is indicated in the `split_frac` parameter.
 You have
 the option to select a variable in `split_col` or leave it to None.
+In the latter, the
+dataframe index will be used to split.

 Let's first create a toy dataframe containing random variables.
+#TODO: the thing with random variables is that the distribution will not change, thus we can't really show the power of the class.
+Could we add a variable that is not random?

 .. code:: python